Source-Grounded Test Plan with Pre-Action Assertion Annotation¶

 Example¶

 A PR adds a feature-flag-gated billing-page export button.
-The agent's verification turn produces output along these lines.
+The verification turn produces output along these lines.

 Source-grounded test plan (written before opening the browser):